-- The roles we perform in the insurance transaction.
+- Our role in the insurance transaction.

 Available here is information for clients and prospective clients regarding (1) the participation of Marsh & McLennan Companies, Inc. and its subsidiaries in the ownership of insurers; and (2) the contractual arrangements between Marsh & McLennan Companies, Inc. and its subsidiaries, on the one hand, and insurance companies and distributors (wholesalers), on the other hand .